 How To Install A Door Hinge

 Installing a door hinge is generally very easy as long as you know how to use a drill.
 Although different types of hinges require different instructions, you can generally get by learning how to install just one kind.

-Step 1: Mark The General Spot
+Step 1: Mark The General Spot For the Door Hinge

-Most doors need you to place a hinge at 7-inches from the top of the door frame and 11-inches from the bottom of the door frame.
+Most doors need you to place a hinge at 7-inches from the top of the frame and 11-inches from the bottom of the door frame.
 Measure this distance if you don’t already have a location and mark it with a pencil.

 If you use a third hinge then place it directly in the center of the other two.
 Mark this spot on the door as well.
 It won’t be centered with the door but the other two hinges instead.

-Step 2: Trace The Hinges
+Step 2: Trace The Door Hinge

 Now, get someone to help you if possible and hold the door up in place.
 Trace the door hinge around where it will go on the door frame then hold it to the door in place and trace around it on the door too.

 If you want, you can then put the door down and use a utility knife to indent the line a bit.
 This will really help with the next step.